 “Science tells us that gender is a non-binary construct, allowing for a spectrum of gender identities, which may not align with sex assigned at birth.
 Sex assigned at birth is not the same as gender identity”.

 In the past, it didn’t occur to me how important it was to other people to have a way to express their lived identity.
 Of course it didn’t.
-I’m a heterosexual man in a patriarchal world.
+I’m a cis heterosexual man in a patriarchal world.
 I have always fitted into the he/him/his expression of gender.
 Having children go through their teens and express their and their friends’ individuality differently really made me think about it and educate myself.
-I learned that using someone’s preferred pronouns is really important.
+I learned that using someone’s preferred pronouns is extremely important.
 It helps people to understand that:

-As my wife pointed out to me; if someone spent every day referring to me as Julie instead of Jason, and every time I corrected them, they told me that my experience of who I am wasn’t important to them and they refused to call me Jason - that would have a devastating effect on me.
+As my wife pointed out to me; if someone spent every day instead referring to me as Julie instead of Jason, and every time I corrected them, they told me that my experience of who I am wasn’t important to them and they refused to call me Jason - that would have a devastating effect on me.

 I don’t claim to be an expert in these matters, but this makes total sense to me.

-The important takeaway here is that if I tell someone who I am and how I wish to be addressed, it is important that I am listened to and my wishes are respected.
+The important takeaway here is that if I tell someone who I am and how I wish to be addressed, it is important that I am listened to and my wishes are heard and respected.
 It doesn’t matter if it is important to YOU.
 It matters that it is important to ME.

 As a result, at Wyser, flagging up our pronouns has become part of our normal, everyday interactions.
-We believe it matters that our staff feel supported to be exactly who they are, wherever they are, because we are a company that believes in building a community as much as a business.
+We believe it matters that our staff feel supported to be exactly who they are, wherever they are, that's because we are a company that believes in building a community as much as a business.
 Naturally, we extend that courtesy to our clients and our customers.

-The language we build expresses the world we live in, (being experts in natural language processing and AI, we know this to be true and work with this every day).
+The language we build expresses and shapes the world we live in, (being experts in natural language processing and AI, we know this to be true and work with this every day).
 Using the correct pronouns costs us nothing and offers us everything.
 We are working towards a world in which every person feels safe and valued, and this is a small but significant part of that work.